Joan Bakewell: Public roles

 She is chairman of the theatre company Shared Experience.

+She is a Patron for the Plaza Cinema, Stockport.

 It was announced in November 2010 that she would be awarded a life peerage, joining the Labour benches.
 She was created Baroness Bakewell, of Stockport in the County of Greater Manchester, on 21 January 2011, and formally introduced to the House of Lords on 25 January 2011 supported by fellow Labour peers Lord Puttnam and Baroness Kennedy.

-In September 2017, Bakewell was elected co-chair of the All-Party Parliamentary Humanist Group, the cross-party group which represents humanists in Parliament.
+In September 2017, Bakewell was elected co-chair of the All-Party Parliamentary Humanist Group, the cross-party group that represents humanists in Parliament.

 Views and advocacy

 In 2008, Bakewell criticised the absence of older women on British television.
 She said: "I think the fact that people are phased out, people like Moira Stuart and Selina [Scott] – out of the public eye – when they become a certain age is a real disadvantage to serious broadcasting.
 There's a whole segment of the British population that does not see its equivalent in serious broadcasting and that is women over 55.
 Now, that is not healthy for a broadcasting organisation's relationship with its audience.
 The public should be represented on the screen in various colours, forms, sexualities, whatever."

 In 2010, Bakewell criticised the side effects of the sexual revolution of the 1960s.
 She said: "I never thought I would hear myself say as much, but I'm with Mrs Whitehouse on this one.
 The liberal mood back in the '60s was that sex was pleasurable and wholesome and shouldn't be seen as dirty and wicked.
 The Pill allowed women to make choices for themselves.
 Of course, that meant the risk of making the wrong choice.
 But we all hoped girls would grow to handle the new freedoms wisely.
 Then everything came to be about money: so now sex is about money, too.
 Why else sexualise the clothes of little girls, run TV channels of naked wives, have sex magazines edging out the serious stuff on newsagents' shelves?
 It's money that's corrupted us and women are being used and are even collaborating."

 In August 2014, Bakewell was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

 In March 2016, she commented in The Sunday Times that anorexia is connected with a general narcissism in 21st century western culture, and that "no-one has anorexia in societies where there is not enough food".
 Despite agreement with her assessment in some media, her comments also provoked strong criticism from social and print media, and an apology for hurt caused from Bakewell herself.

-In April 2020, during the COVID-19 pandemic, Bakewell said that the Government should stop treating the elderly like "a crazy old people's club" and let them work out how to keep safe from coronavirus themselves.
+In April 2020, during the COVID-19 pandemic, Bakewell said that the Government should stop treating the elderly like "a crazy old people's club" and allow them to make their own choices on how best to ensure their personal safety.